Chromium in dietDiet - chromium

 Black pepper, butter, and molasses are also good sources of chromium.

 Chromium deficiency may be seen as impaired glucose tolerance.
-It is seen in older people with type 2 diabetes and in infants with protein-calorie malnutrition.
-Supplementation of chromium helps with management of these conditions, but it is not a substitute for other treatment.
+It occurs in older people with type 2 diabetes and in infants with protein-calorie malnutrition.
+Taking chromium supplements can help manage these conditions.
+However, it is not a substitute for other treatment.

 Because of the low absorption and high excretion rates of chromium, toxicity is not common.